bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SourceArea_1BMVyQRuL1zRS08BFGzp4P/Documentation.md

-description of the area at the origin of the water inflow
+Description of the area at the origin of the water inflow.